Optimism brings accurate perception in Iterated Prisoner's Dilemma: Results and Discussions

 \subsubsection{High $\mu$ values}

 \reffig{fig:payoffs05FC} shows $\phi$ as a function of $\mu$ when $\beta = 1, 2, 3$.
-The plots of $\beta = 2$ and $3$ are higher than that of $\beta = 1$ for high values of $\mu$, too.
+The payoffs for $\beta = 2$ and $3$ are higher than that of $\beta = 1$ for high values of $\mu$, too.
 Even though there is no bias due to forgetting or lack of memory when $\mu \geq 0.6$, being tolerant is better.
-This is because of error denial.
-Approximately 0.1 of the cooperators defect and 0.1 of the defectors cooperate in the first game since $\epsilon = 0.1$.
+This is due to the following: Since $\epsilon = 0.1$, approximately $10~\%$ of the cooperators defect and $10~\%$ of the defectors cooperate in the first game.
 After that, their opponents will always perceive those agents incorrectly when $\beta=1$.
-Because of that they will not gift a new chance and they will never forget.

-To test this hypothesis, we can take a look at the results in \reffig{fig:payoffs05FCnoerror} where $\epsilon = 0$, which means cooperators are pure cooperators who never defect and defectors are pure defectors who never cooperate.
-It can be claimed that toleration have no benefit when $\mu \geq 0.6$ and $\epsilon = 0$.
-Then we conclude that tolerance repairs the issues due to errors when $\mu \geq 0.6$.
+To test this hypothesis, we can take a look at the results in \reffig{fig:payoffs05FCnoerror} where $\epsilon = 0$.
+This means that cooperators are pure cooperators who never defect, and defectors are those who never cooperate.
+It can be claimed that tolerance has no benefit when $\mu \geq 0.6$ and $\epsilon = 0$.
+Then we conclude that tolerance repairs the issues due to mixed strategy when $\mu \geq 0.6$.